blackbaud/sky-api-addin/README.md

 var client = new BBSkyApiAddin.AddinClient({...});
 ```

-If you're using no module loader at all, then you can load the `dist/bundles/sky-api-addin.umd.js` file onto your page and via a `<script>` element or concatenated with the rest of your page's JavaScript and access it via the global `BBSkyApiAddin` variable:
+If you are not using a module loader at all, then you can load the `dist/bundles/sky-api-addin.umd.js` file onto your page via a `<script>` element or concatenated with the rest of your page's JavaScript, and access it via the global `BBSkyApiAddin` variable:

 ```js
 // BBSkyApiAddin is global here.